-Huiñac Punta is a prospect of approximately 20 sq km located within the polymetallic belt of the central Andes, about 65 km south-east of the Antamina mine, and about 90 km east of the Company's Soledad project.
+Huiñac Punta is a 100% owned prospect of approximately 20 sq. km located within the polymetallic belt of the central Andes, about 65 km south-east of the Antamina mine, and about 90 km east of the Company's Soledad project.
 The original Huiñac Punta concession was acquired in 2016 at nominal cost.
 In February 2017 the Company reached agreement with Sandstorm Gold Ltd. to sell a package of royalties, including the grant of a 0.5% NSR on the Huiñac Punta project.
 Two additional concessions were acquired by staking in late 2017 which are also subject to the Sandstorm 0.5% NSR.

-This project hosts potential for the discovery of a silver and copper associated with an intrusive related and replacement system hosted in a carbonaceous sedimentary sequence.
+This project hosts potential for the discovery of a silver and copper associated with an intrusive related replacement system hosted in a carbonate dominated sedimentary sequence.
 Small scale underground mining of silver, copper, and lead occurred on the neighbouring concessions until around 1970.
 A small prospecting and sampling program was undertaken by Condor personnel in October 2017, and the results were summarized in a press release dated January 9, 2018.
 Results from the 26 rock chip samples included silver values up to 4,115 g/t, and anomalous copper and zinc values.
 In March of 2018, a further 145 rock chip samples, all 2m in length, were collected, and results issued in an April 19, 2018 press release.
 Over 24 of the 145 samples returned silver values greater than 100g/t, and up to 1,295 g/t.
 This sampling has confirmed the mineralized system hosts potential for discovery of a bulk tonnage, disseminated silver-base metal deposit, related to brecciation and silicification in a metasomatic carbonate replacement type model.

 The Company has now secured long term access and surface rights agreements with two local communities.
-The Company's original DIA application was not approved.
-After a review of the reasons for the disapproval, the Company corrected the deficiencies and refiled its DIA application in December 2019.
+The Company's DIA application was approved in July 2020.